ktat/go-coloring/README.md

-        -use ... use predefined setting from config file($HOME/.koloit.toml) -conf ... path of config file (default "$HOME/.kolorit.toml") -grep ... take string and ignore not matched lines with it like grep. cannot use it with -s option -and   ... change grep option behavior. take string only when all regexps are match.
+        -use ... use predefined setting from config file($HOME/.koloit.toml) -conf ... path of config file (default "$HOME/.kolorit.toml") -grep ... take string and ignore not matched lines with it like grep. cannot use it with -s option -ngrep ... ignore grep option.
+        -and  ... change grep option behavior. take string only when all regexps are match.
 ```
 # Config file

-You can predefine color regexp, B, s, m, i and e options in config file($HOME/.kolorit.toml) like the following
+You can predefine color regexp, B, s, m, i, e, grep and ng options in config file($HOME/.kolorit.toml) like the following
 ```
+[default]
+# specify default kolorit behabior
+B = true

 [calc]
 y = '[=?.<>\-+*/]+'
 b = '\d+'